zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

     </div>
     <div class="col-12 col-md-6">
       <h2>Music Rehearsal Services</h2>
-      <p>When you reserve Soma Sound for your next music rehearsal, you will have private and exclusive access to our fully furnished, live performance band practice room.
+      <p>When you reserve Soma Sound for your next <strong>music rehearsal</strong>, you will have private and exclusive access to our fully furnished, live performance band practice room.
 All appointments must be confirmed and rescheduled using our online booking system with a minimum of two hours.
 Six days a week, rehearsals can be booked from 12 noon to 1:00 a.m.</p>
     </div>
 <hr hr color="#fffff0">
     <div class="col-12 col-md-12">